zulip/zulip-gci/tasks/2017/translations.md

 specific forms that should or shouldn't be used?
 What words or phrases are most commonly used?
 What could sound awkward?

-* Are there any other specific requirements for the *language*?
+* Are there any other specific requirements for *language*?
 Does the application interface change when you switch languages?
 Is the *language* right-to-left or left-to-right?
 Does it require any special encodings or characters?